cs161-staff/textbook/principles/principles.md

 since then all an attacker would need to do is wait for the firewall to crash (or induce a crash) and then the fort is wide open.

-## Design security in from the start.
+## Design security in from the start

 Trying to retrofit security to an existing application after it has already been spec'ed, designed, and implemented is usually a very difficult proposition.
 At